TOSSHtoolbox/TOSSH/docs/p3_examples.md

 Q_mean = sig_Q_mean(t,Q);
 ```

-While this will stop code execution, such errors should be easily
+While this will stop code execution, such errors are
 avoidable by specifying all inputs correctly.